Reception is part of the foundation stage at school and you can read more about that here.

 News & Dates

-- Our trip to London Zoo - Thursday 17th May.
+- Trip to London Zoo - Thursday 17th May.
 You can read the letter here.

 - End of Year Assembly for Parents - Thursday 24th May (starting just after 9am)